 Mustang refers to as the country across the Himalayas.
-Our Upper Mustang Lo Manthang trek is specially for the travellers who are keen to know more about Tibetan Buddhism.
+Our Upper Mustang Lo Manthang trek is specially for travellers who are keen to know more about Tibetan Buddhism.
 Government of Nepal has classified Upper Mustang as regulated region.

 Still somewhat restricted, the government limits the visitors in this area with special trekking permits.
 The Home Ministry of Nepal opened the Upper Mustang region for trekkers in October 1991.
 Therefore, the land is also famous as the forbidden Kingdom.